How much does an ecommerce website cost?

 Custom development for ecommerce sites involves building the design, layout, fonts, and apps for your specific business needs.
 Shopify users can work with developers to create custom storefronts for their businesses.

-Prices vary based on the scope of work, but most Shopify agencies charge between $5,000 and $50,000 for custom development.
+Prices vary based on the scope of work.
+Most Shopify agencies charge between $5,000 and $50,000 for custom development.
 A more affordable option?
-Check out Shopify’s Experts marketplace, where you’ll find agencies and freelancers offering custom theme development for much less (prices start from $550).
+A more affordable option?
+Check out Shopify's Partners marketplace, where you'll find agencies and freelancers offering custom theme development for much less.

 Maintenance is always a consideration.
 After launching your ecommerce site, you'll need to perform regular inspections and updates to ensure everything runs smoothly.
 The costs of maintaining sites built on ecommerce platforms vary depending on their scale.